-- (f) the Registrar of Companies, or any senior officer of the Authority designated by the Registrar of Companies and who fulfils the specified criteria; - (g) the chief executive of any professional accountancy body or organisation in Singapore, or any senior officer of any professional accountancy body or organisation in Singapore designated by its chief executive and who fulfils the specified criteria. - (2) The conditions referred to in paragraph (1)(a)(i) are as follows: - (a) the public accountant must have at least 5 years' experience in public practice; - (b) the public accountant must not be subject to any of the following orders: - (i) an order imposed by the Oversight Committee under section 38(1)(a) (iv) of the Act prohibiting the public accountant from being an audit principal; - (ii) a hot review order; - (iii) a restriction order; - (iv) a suspension order. - (3) If any of the circumstances set out in the first column of the following table apply to an audit principal when he is directly supervising or undertaking the overall oversight of a pupil, then the audit principal only ceases to be an audit principal with effect from the date set out opposite those circumstances in the second column of the table:
+- (f) the Registrar of Companies, or any senior officer of the Authority designated by the Registrar of Companies and who fulfils the specified criteria; - (g) the chief executive of any professional accountancy body or organisation in Singapore, or any senior officer of any accountancy body or organisation professional in Singapore designated by its chief executive and who fulfils the specified criteria. - (2) The conditions referred to in paragraph (1)(a)(i) are as follows: - (a) the public accountant must have at least 5 years' experience in public practice; - (b) the public accountant must not be subject to any of the following orders: - (i) an order imposed by the Oversight Committee under section 38(1)(a)(iv) of the Act prohibiting the public accountant from being an audit principal; - (ii) a hot review order: - (iii) a restriction order; - (iv) a suspension order.

-First column
+(3) If any of the circumstances set out in the first column of the following table apply to an audit principal when he is directly supervising or undertaking the overall oversight of a pupil, then the audit principal only ceases to be an audit principal with effect from the date set out opposite those circumstances in the second column of the table:

-Second column
+First column Second column

-Circumstances

-Effective date of cessation
+Circumstances Effective date of cessation

-- 1. The audit principal is subject to an The date of the order order referred to in paragraph (2)(b)(i), (iii) or (iv) - 2.
-The audit principal is subject to a hot The date immediately after review order and does not apply to the period of 30 days
+1. The audit principal is subject order referred to paragraph $(2)(b)(i)$, (iii) or (iv) in The date of the order

+2. The audit principal is subject to a hot The date immediately after review order and does not apply to the period of 30 days the Oversight Committee for consent referred to in rule 6B(1) under rule 6B expires

-- the Oversight Committee for consent referred to in rule 6B(1) under rule 6B expires - 3.
-The audit principal is subject to a hot The date on which the review order and applies to the Oversight Committee Oversight Committee for consent informs the audit under rule 6B principal of its refusal under rule 6B - (4) Upon a public accountant ceasing to be an audit principal under paragraph (3), the public accountant must inform his pupil or pupils of this fact. - (5) In this rule, "specified criteria" means any criteria specified by the Oversight Committee relating to any of the following: - (a) any experience in performing any function which the Oversight Committee determines to be equivalent to any key audit function; - (b) any experience which the Oversight Committee determines to be equivalent to qualifying audit experience.
+3. The audit principal is subject to a hot The date on which the review order and applies to the Oversight Committee for consent informs the audit under rule 6B principal of its refusal under rule 6B

+(4) Upon a public accountant ceasing to be an audit principal under paragraph (3), the public accountant must inform his pupil or pupils of this fact.

+(5) In this rule, "specified criteria" means any criteria specified by the Oversight Committee relating to any of the following:

+- (a) any experience in performing any function which the Oversight Committee determines to be equivalent to any key audit function; - (b) any experience which the Oversight Committee determines to be equivalent to qualifying audit experience.